Friuli Venezia Giulia: Exploring The Northern Border Region

 CIVIDALE DEL FRIULI – The Longobard City

-del Friuli, with its historic devil’s bridge which stradels the Natisone river and signs that greet you in the town’s four historic languages (Italian, Friulian, Slovenian and German) the city is a treasure of narrow cobblestone streets, characteristic medieval homes, the Lombard temple, the Celtic Hypogeum, Palu di Livenza one of the oldest Palaeolithic sites in northern Italy and convent of Santa Maria in Valle, the various museums, make it a delightful town to stroll around in search of the many traces of its glorious past.
+Cividale del Friuli, with its historic devil’s bridge which straddles the Natisone river and signs that greet you in the town’s four historic languages (Italian, Friulian, Slovenian and German) with its treasure of narrow cobblestone streets, characteristic medieval homes, the Lombard temple, the Celtic Hypogeum, Palu di Livenza one of the oldest Paleolithic sites in northern Italy and convent of Santa Maria in Valle, the various museums, make it a delightful town to stroll around in search of the many traces of its glorious past.
 Cividale is also well known for its top wines, great food (Gubana is a delicious specialty – a type of strudel with apples, pine seeds and raisins – that you should not miss!) and close position to the finest wine cellars of the region!

 To sample Cividale’s well-known, cinnamon-infused winter dessert called gubana, pop into a pasticceria and grab a slice or two.
 The Panificio Pasticceria Cattarossi is only a stone’s throw from the cathedral, with a large range of pastries, cakes and desserts.

-AQUILEIA – Without Aquileia there would be no Venice
+AQUILEIA Roman Ruins – Without Aquileia there would be no Venice

 The town has three museums worth visiting: the Museo Archeologico Nazionale (with many documents dating back to the Roman Era, artisan productions and finds from the ancient city), the Museo Paleocristiano (where the ruins of a large ecclesiastical building are preserved) and the Museo Civico del Patriarcato (protecting sacred wooden and metal reliquaries).
 Finally, any visit should include a tour of the Cemetery of the Soldiers who fell in WWI, located just behind the Basilica.